samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Security Considerations

-Balloon has been proven sequentially memory-hard in the random-oracle model and uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
-However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting {{AB16}}.
-In other words, Balloon is inherently weaker against parallel attacks.

-To improve Balloon's resistance to parallel attacks, the output can be fed into a password hashing function with a password-dependent memory access pattern, such as scrypt {{?RFC7914}}.
-The cost of this approach is like increasing the `timeCost` of Balloon {{BCS16}}.
-However, even this does not defend against an attacker who can both a) obtain memory access pattern information and b) perform a massively parallel attack; it only protects against the two attacks separately.

-The security properties of Balloon depend on the chosen collision-resistant hash function/XOF.
-For example, a 256-bit hash should provide 128-bit collision resistance and 256-bit (second) preimage resistance.
+## Usage Guidelines

 Technically, only preimage resistance is required for password hashing to prevent the attacker learning information about the password from the hash.
 However, non-collision-resistant hash functions (e.g. MD5 {{?RFC6151}} and SHA-1 {{?RFC6194}}) MUST NOT be used.
 Such functions are cryptographically weak and unsuitable for new protocols.

 If possible, store the password in protected memory and/or erase the password from memory once it is no longer required.
 Otherwise, an attacker may be able to recover the password from memory or the disk.